 The Bio Rust solution was easy enough to make.
 I poured warm water into the tank one pitcher at a time.
-Partly because the tank wouldn’t fit under the sink, but partly to check for any unseen holes.
+Partly because the tank wouldn’t fit under the sink, but partly to check for unseen holes.
 The last thing I wanted was to find a hole and watch the fresh solution run out onto the floor.

 With the water in, the salts followed.
 The tank was then agitated.
 I want to think of what followed as something akin to a strong man competition, but the reality was much closer to a Mr Bean sketch.
-Following the simple instructions, I periodically turned over the tank for the next 48 hours to allow the solution to act on all the tanks internal surfaces.
+Following the simple instructions, I periodically turned over the tank for the next 48 hours to allow the solution to act on all of the tanks internal surfaces.
 And the result?

 Flowliner Bio-Rust initial results

 Honestly, I was hugely underwhelmed.
 But it was clearly working.
 The saddle of the tank previously had an even layer over the whole surface, but this had been reduced to patch dark spots.
 The solution was clearly working, so I bunged the hole back up and refilled it with the drained solution.

 A whole week later and about half of the remaining rust had been removed, leaving very little.
 There was nothing in the instructions that suggested the tank had to be 100% free of rust.
 The solution was also no longer changing colour, so I guessed that’s as much reaction and rust removal as was possible.

 Preparation for the fuel tank lining mixture

 With as much rust removed as I felt possible, the tank was drained, washed and flushed as per the instructions.
 Then a long period of drying took place.
 I tried just leaving the tank out in the sun, but the rain stopped play.
 Airing in the garage was having no impact, so in the end, I left a hot air gun in the filler neck, on low power, for a few hours.